mnaoumov/githooks/README.md

 # GitHooks #

+In my [blog](http://mnaoumov.wordpress.com/2012/10/10/useful-git-hooks/) I provide more background for these hooks

 Different useful hooks for git repositories

 To use this hooks to your repository you should put all files in **tools\GitHooks** folder